14 Behind-the-Scenes Secrets of Olympic Athletes

 Athletes are usually given a set number of tickets to their events, which may not match the number of friends, family, or members of their support team they’d like to attend.
 As a result, families often trade tickets for certain days with the families of other athletes.
 “My dad is in charge of tickets this year,” says Henrik Rummel, a rower who took bronze in the 2012 Games and is set to compete in Rio.
 “He’ll trade off days with other [athletes'] family members to fill the tickets we need.
 It’s crappy to only have so many tickets.
 I don’t even want to be involved in the process.”

 3. QUALIFYING CAN BE MORE NERVE-WRACKING THAN THE ACTUAL GAMES.

-Marti Malloy, a 2012 bronze medalist in judo, knew early this year that she had racked up enough wins to qualify for the Rio Games.
+Marti Malloy, a 2012 bronze medalist in judo, knew early in 2016 that she had racked up enough wins to qualify for the Rio Games.
 But those kinds of preliminary competitions can sometimes be more of a pressure cooker than competing in front of a billion television viewers.
 “There can be more nerves in a small tournament when you feel like you can’t lose,” she says.
 “In the Olympics, it’s like, you lost, but you lost among the best people on the planet.”

 4. THEY GORGE ON MCDONALD’S.